woodward/vim-flashcards/vim/Misc.md

-mx  ⮂  Mark the current position with x (x can be any letter, upper or lowercase)
 <ctrl>-^  ⮂  Switch back to the previous file (same as :e #)

 global command (abbreviation g)  ⮂  Globally (on all lines) execute command